(Get free painting tips and plein air painting techniques sent straight to your inbox or on my social media.)

 Plein air painting is the act of painting outdoors from nature.
 This is in contrast to painting inside in the studio.
 It is the best way for an artist to learn to see the true colors of nature, and also to capture the mood and feeling of a place.
 Artists throughout history have gone outdoors to paint to better understand the landscape.
 Corot and Monet were two well known artists who worked this way.

-What Supplies Do I Need for Plein Air Painting?
+What Equipment Do I Need for Plein Air Painting?

 What Type Of Easel Is Best For Plein Air Painting?